JuanBorracho/numiko-challenge/README.md

 ## JavaScript

+- [x] create a js file, link it in the script tag, console.log('it works) to check
-[] Write some javascript to animate the numbers so they count up [] Install GSAP
+- [] Write some javascript to animate the numbers so they count up
+- [] Install GSAP
-[] Refactor code using GSAP
+- [] Refactor code using GSAP

 ## Deployment